The Dangerous Dub

 The Dangerous Dub is a 1926 American silent Western film.
 Directed by Richard Thorpe, the film stars Buddy Roosevelt, Peggy Montgomery, and Joseph Girard.
 It was released on July 4, 1926.

-Synopsis
+Plot

 Buddy Martin, a cattle driver, is in love with Rose Cooper, whom he met in Omaha.
 Thanks to her, he finds a job in the ranch of Rose's mother.
 He will discover a plot between Rose's father-in-law and an outlaw, and will succeed in blaming them and then marrying Rose.